Our Families Were Meant to be Enjoyed, Not Just Endured

-In the article "Live in the Light of Today" (see right), we learn how to close the door on the past.
 What happened before this moment is immaterial to what is happening now.
 It does not matter what our boss said before we left the office, or what the car in front of us did as we were driving down the freeway.
 What really matters is that our family is needing love and attention, and we are in a key position to give it at this moment.

 We also learn to close the door on the future.
 Our worries and cares are often future oriented.
 We are concerned about the plan we need to write before the big meeting next week, or how we are going to pay the mortgage.
 These types of things keep us from focusing on the present.
 When we live too much in the future, we do not recognize what is happening around us and miss out on much of the beauty of life.
 We don't notice the changing colors of the seasons until they are already past and gone.

 It may be necessary to give ourselves permission to enjoy life.
 Many of us grew up in families that taught us to get all of our work done before we could go outside to play.
 This mentality leaves us feeling guilty about enjoying life if there are tasks yet to finish.
 Family life is a never ending parade of things to do.
 We may never have all of our work "done!"